Clash of Titans

 November 26, 1896: Auburn vs Georgia

-John Heisman vs Glenn "Pop" Warner
+John Heisman vs Glenn "Pop" Warner Clash of Southern Teams with Yankee Coaches

 The Agricultural and Mechanical College of Alabama at Auburn began playing football in 1892.
 The fledgling program took off when 26-year-old John Heisman became head coach in 1895.

 1895 was an important year for Georgia as well as Auburn.
-24-year-old Glenn "Pop" Warner, fresh from a three-year playing career at Cornell, came South in 1895 to become the coach ("trainer") with a salary of $34 per week for 10 weeks.
+24-year-old Glenn "Pop" Warner, fresh from a three-year playing career at Cornell, came South in 1895 to become the coach with a salary of $34 per week for 10 weeks.
 He was so impressive in his initial season, he was given a $6-per-week raise in his second year at Georgia.

 When Warner left high school, he had no intention of attending college.
 Instead, he worked two years as a tinsmith and saved a little money.
 But he lost it all when he made some bad bets at a racetrack.